Connectome: Small animals

 Caenorhabditis elegans., commonly referred to as C. Elegans, is a small (<1 mm) nematode (or roundworm).
-It has a very small nervous system with 302 neurons and about 5000 synaptic connections (as compared, say, to the human brain which has 100 billion neurons and more than 100 trillion chemical synapses).
-It was the first animal with a fully reconstructed connectome.
+It has a very small nervous system with 302 neurons and about 5000 synaptic connections (as compared, say, to the human brain which has 100 billion neurons and more than 100 trillion synapses).
+It was the first animal with a fully reconstructed synaptic connectome, and as of 2025 is the only animal with a known chemical (neuropeptide) connectome.

-The C. elegans connectome reconstruction began with electron micrographs published by White, Brenner et al., 1986.
+The C. elegans connectome reconstruction began with manual annotation of electron micrographs, published by White, Brenner et al., in 1986.
 Based on this seminal work, the first ever connectome (then called "neural circuitry database" by the authors) for C. elegans was published in book form with accompanying floppy disks by Achacoso and Yamamoto in 1992.
 The very first paper on the computer representation of its connectome was presented and published three years earlier in 1989 by Achacoso at the Symposium on Computer Application in Medical Care (SCAMC).
 The C. elegans connectome was later revised.

 The small size of the nervous system of C. elegans has allowed studies that would be difficult or impractical in larger organisms.
 These include changes during the animal's development., variability between individuals, both at the level of synapse and connection, despite an invariant cell lineage and changes during development and aging.
 Researchers found the biggest change with age is the wiring circuits, and that connectivity between and within brain regions increases with age.
 Other studies have combined the connectome with behavior, environmental influences, and other available information to study the connection between neuroanatomy and behavior, and suggested comparing the connectome to that of other animals, once available.